 How to DIY Bushcraft Chairs

-It’s hard to discount a at the camp.
+It’s hard to discount a good chair at the camp.
 The crackle and pop of a fire at the end of a long day of hiking is like magic.
 To watch straying sparks, spit up in the air and disappear into the darkness above is something that puts us in touch with people who have long past but were responsible for us getting this far.

 There are essentially two kinds of chairs that you can fashion from the world around you.
 Well, you also have limitless options because of the simple tweaks and ingenuity that you can apply to basic techniques like square lashing.